About Us

 The Rio quickly became not only an outlet for him to share his passion for Latin culture and food but also a place for guests to have a laugh with friends over a good meal.
 When guests visit the Rio, they feel a positive, welcoming energy in an environment where they can feel at home and even let loose a little.

-The concept was so popular that over the next three decades, McGaughran opened five locations across Colorado.
-Now, as a 35-year-old Colorado icon, Rio Grande Mexican Restaurant is still the state’s favorite spot for fresh TexMex and strong margaritas.
+The concept was so popular that over the next three decades, McGaughran opened five locations across Colorado, including Boulder, Greeley, Lone Tree, and Denver.
+Now, as a nearly 40-year-old Colorado icon, Rio Grande Mexican Restaurant is still the state’s favorite spot for fresh TexMex and strong margaritas.
 However, today’s dining scene is changing.

 Big Changes For The Rio